pavel-arapov/wikinext/README.md

 };
 </code></pre>

-The FB app's key below from mine application, you can use them to test localy, but you need to create your own fb application if you want to use wiki with other domain name.
+The facebook application's key below from mine application, you can use them to test localy.
+You need to create your own facebool application, if you want to use wiki with other domain name.